Mercer County, New Jersey: History

-The county experienced rapid urbanization and population growth during the first half of the 20th century due to the growth of industrialization in places such as the city of Trenton.
-Mercer County has the distinction of being the famed landing spot for a fictional Martian invasion of the United States.
+The county experienced rapid urbanization and population growth during the first half of the 20th century due to the growth of industrialization in places such as Trenton.
+Mercer County was the landing spot for a fictional Martian invasion of the United States.
 In 1938, in what has become one of the most famous American radio plays of all time, Orson Welles acted out his The War of the Worlds invasion.
-His imaginary aliens first "landed" at what is now West Windsor Township.
-A commemorative monument is erected at Grover's Mill park.
+His imaginary aliens first "landed" at what is now West Windsor.
+A commemorative monument is erected at Grovers Mill park.

-There were 27 Mercer County residents killed during the September 11, 2001 terrorist attacks in Lower Manhattan.
+There were 27 Mercer County residents killed during the September 11 terrorist attacks in Lower Manhattan.
 A 10 ft long steel beam weighing one ton was given to the county by the Port Authority of New York and New Jersey in March 2011 and is now displayed at Mercer County Park.